 - For those Instagram pictures – an outfit change, a hairbrush (especially for you boys)

 - A hat is not necessary but recommended

 If you’re not that bothered about staying in Cinque Terre, I highly recommend La Spezia.
 After checking many different options, La Spezia, turned out to be the best one: less crowded, quieter, a bit cheaper plus you can say you visited another lovely Italian town.

-Monterosso is considered to be the least spectacular of the five villages, mainly because it’s not situated on a cliff, but it’s the only one with a proper sandy beach, which in summer, is filled with sun loungers and colourful umbrellas.
+It is considered to be the least spectacular of the five villages, mainly because it’s not situated on a cliff, but Monterosso is the only one with a proper sandy beach, which in summer, is filled with sun loungers and colourful umbrellas.
 In October, they were still there, but I decided not to sunbathe.
 Instead, I walked the colourful streets, climbed the hill leading to Convent of the Capuchin Friars which offered a great view, snapped a few shots and headed towards the start of the Blue Hiking Path.

-The trail from Monterosso to Vernaza is 3,5 km (2,2 miles) long.
+The trail from Monterosso to Vernazza is 3,5 km (2,2 miles) long.
 It took me about: 1,5h -2h to conquer and that included taking a LOT of pictures.
 But how can you resist views like these: